cloki0610/CI-Portfolio-Project-4/README.md

  ### Code Validation
  <hr>

- - HTML Code basically pass through the W3C HTML Validator, I try to validate html by url to validate my code and all template should be fine.
+ - HTML Code basically pass through the W3C HTML Validator, I try to validate html by copy the source code from living website, but some error and warning code generate by summernote cannot be fixed.
  - CSS Code in static folder pass through the W3C CSS Validator.
  - Python Code basically pass through PEP8 Validator.
  - Lighthouse in Chrome Dev Tools have been used for test the performance of the website.